 - The Olympus PEN E-PL10

 Lens choice comes down to personal preference, but standard focal lengths for street photography include 28mm, 35mm, and 50mm.
 40mm equivalent lenses are becoming more widely used now too.
 These focal lengths are fairly wide, aside from 50mm.
-Wide-angle perspectives are nice for street photography because they give the sense to the viewer that they’re right there in the action.
+Wide-angle perspectives are nice for street photography because they give the viewer the sense that they’re right there in the action.
 It provides a more personal and intimate feeling to street photographs.

 However, just be aware that doing street photography with a wide-angle lens is generally more challenging than using long focal lengths.
 Wide-angle lenses show more of the scene, so you can end up including distracting elements in your frame.
 In addition, composition is harder with wide-angle lenses because you have to manage more frame elements.

-Especially now during the pandemic, I’ve heard of street photographers switching to longer lenses, and I think it’s definitely something to consider.
+Some street photographers like longer lenses.
 However, I think there’s a limit to how long you should go for street photography.
 I’ve seen street photographs shot with what seemed like 300mm+ lenses from a mile away.
 That compressed look may look normal for sports, but for street photography, it looks like photos that a peeping Tom or the police would take during a stakeout.

 I hesitate to put a hard number on it, but for myself, I probably wouldn’t shoot longer than an 85mm lens for street photography.